-Integrated RMS systems in multiple police jurisdictions contribute to the solving of cases on a regional basis because all incident and investigative information is shared between participating police agencies.
+Integrated RMS systems across multiple police jurisdictions contribute to the solving of cases on a regional basis because all incident and investigative information is shared between participating police agencies.
 This integration breaks down silos by supporting multi-jurisdictional information sharing.
 Offenders operating in multiple jurisdictions may be identified, as may be regional and provincial crime trends.
-Several mature RMS systems exist, and two major RMS vendors are utilized for the majority of police departments across Canada.